Imamu Estate, Virgo

 “Did your friends leave already?”
 Atienna smiled pleasantly.

 Bachiru’s eyes widened and his body tensed.
 “I—Wha—Yes.”
 He swallowed.
-“I invited them over to make bets on the Olorun Game Festival this fall.”
+“I invited them over to make bets on the Olorun Game Festival next summer.”

 Atienna walked forward and did not allow her gaze to leave his face even as he backed away.
 She closed the door behind her.
 “What are you doing, Bachiru?”